 Transaction fees: 350 free transactions included per month, then tailored fees

 The virtual terminal is accessed in your merchant portal on a computer.
-We don’t recommend using it in your mobile browser, since it’s not really built for small screens.
-You can add a lot of details to each transaction, like the home address, delivery address and contact information of the cardholder.
-You can also choose a currency other than euro.
+We don’t recommend using it in your mobile browser, since it’s not built for small screens.

-A great thing about the package is the fact it includes payment links and options to integrate with an ecommerce website.
+A great thing about the package is its payment links and options to integrate with an ecommerce website.
 This makes it particularly attractive for those expecting to transact more broadly online through a card processor with flexible rates.

 Best for: Existing Elavon users expecting to sell more broadly online and remotely.